arnaud-jamin/Cog/README.md

 ![image](https://github.com/arnaud-jamin/Cog/assets/13844285/21659aea-2cd8-4ef6-b3b0-5795f5f3246b)

-## Project Structure

-- `CogSample` - A Sample that demonstrate various Cog functionalities.
-The project was saved in Unreal 5.1
-- `Plugins/CogAbility` - ImGui windows for the Gameplay Ability System (Abilities, Effects, Tags, ...)
-- `Plugins/CogInput` - ImGui windows for the Enhanced Input library (Input action, Gamepad)
-- `Plugins/CogEngine` - ImGui windows for the core unreal engine functionalities (Log, Stats, Time, Collisions, Skeleton, ...)
-- `Plugins/CogWindow` - ImGui window management (Base Window, Layout)
-- `Plugins/CogDebug` - Debug functionalities (Log, Debug Draw, Plot, Metric, ...)
-- `Plugins/CogImGui` - Integration of Imgui for Unreal, inspired by [UnrealImGui](https://github.com/segross/UnrealImGui)
-- `Plugins/CogInterface` - Interfaces implemented by actors to inspect them

 ## ImGui Windows

 ### General Notes
-- Press the [Insert] key or use the 'Cog.ToggleInput' console command to open the Imgui Main Menu.
+- Press the `[Insert]` key or use the `Cog.ToggleInput` console command to open the Imgui Main Menu.
 - Most windows display their contents based on a selected actor.
 - The selector actor can be chosen using the selection window or widget.
 - Mouse over a window title to display its help.
 This behavior can be disabled in the Window menu.